unabridged/motion/README.md

 end
 ```

-2. Configure your Motion component to listen on that ActionCable channel:
+2. Configure your Motion component to listen to an ActionCable channel:

 ```ruby
 class MyComponent < ViewComponent::Base